cheshie/code-analysis/README.md

 * Security analysis tools

 ## Prerequisites
-- [ ] Set up a linux VM to use in exercises,
+- [ ] Set up a linux VM to use in exercises
 - [ ] Set up virtual environment
 ```
 $ cd ~/Documents